payal1107/rag-chatbot/README.md

 Streamlit · LangChain (LCEL) · FAISS · all-MiniLM-L6-v2 embeddings · Groq

 ## Known Limitations
+* Works best on plain text PDFs.
+Multi-column layouts and tables get broken up during extraction, which hurts answer quality.
+PyMuPDF would handle these better.
 * No OCR, so scanned PDFs will not work
 * Chat history isn't used for retrieval, so follow-ups won't resolve
 * Semantic search only; hybrid search with a re-ranker would do better on exact